0.5.5 • Published 10 months ago

 • rotate can be set to true to rotate Element towards the direction of MotionPath

-• anchor can be set to a pair of SVG coordinates [Number, Number] relative to the center of Element (after applying an automatic transformation to center Element on the start of MotionPath).
+• anchor can be set to a pair of SVG coordinates [Number, Number] to offset Element after applying the automatic transformation to center it on the start of MotionPath

 Return value